British Hovercraft Corporation: History

 As a result of high oil prices following the 1973 oil crisis and the 1979 energy crisis, the profitability of the first generation of commercial hovercraft was badly hit, undermining operators' profitability and provoking requests from customers for more fuel efficient vehicles.
 Furthermore, hovercraft were not the only high-speed water vehicles making advances at this time; competing technologies included the hydrofoil and the pump-jet.
 As early as 1969, rival hovercraft manufacturers had encountered commercial difficulties and been liquidated.

 Throughout the 1970s, the BHC made several advances in its skirt technology, such as requiring less power to keep inflated; the company also produced extensions of its existing hovercraft range, which had the benefit of increasing payload capacity.
 It was also recognised that there were other means to drive down costs and thereby improve the hovercraft's commercial viability.
 These early vehicles had been powered by gas turbine engines, which were typically similar, or identical, to the turboshaft engines used on helicopters; however, by the 1970s, recent advances in diesel engines had made the prospects for applying an entirely different form of powerplant to a new generation of hovercraft increasingly attractive.

 The BHC successfully developed its own original hovercraft designs during its existence.
 The BH.7 Wellington class is a military-oriented model, while the British Hovercraft Corporation AP1-88 is a medium-size diesel-powered hovercraft.
 The AP1-88 was notably cheaper to operate and to purchase, being half the price of the older SR.N6 in both respects.
 The type was produced in quantity not only by the BHC, but was also constructed under licence by companies in both Australia and China.
 While plans to procure the BH.7 for the British Army were terminated during 1968, government support continued to be forthcoming; the Ministry of Technology ordered a single BH.7, helping to facilitate the launch of a Navy-orientated version.

 In 1970, Westland Aircraft acquired the shares of the other parties, resulting in the BHC becoming a wholly owned subsidiary of Westland.
 In 1971, Westland successfully acquired the competing British rival Cushioncraft from Britten-Norman.

 During 1977, the BHC created the largest Union Flag in the world.
 It was painted on the doors of their hangar on the seafront at East Cowes to celebrate the Silver Jubilee of Elizabeth II.

 In 1984, the company was renamed Westland Aerospace; around this time, design work on new hovercraft effectively ceased.
 Instead, the company became increasingly involved with the manufacture of composites, which were widely used throughout the aerospace industry.
+Later, after GKN had taken over the Westlands Group in 1994, the firm was renamed GKN Aerospace.